telehash/telehash.github.io/v3/channels/socket.md

 ## `accept`

 When the recipient has an active reliable `bind`, any new incoming connection will generate an accept channel and must have the `dst` of the originating bind along with the `src` address information.

+An accept can also be generated for when a binding is created independently, if a hashname is listening on a TCP or UDP port on behalf of another without using a `bind` channel.
+The semantics of `dst` and `src` are the same, and the accept channel may be reliable or unreliable.